awsdocs/aws-iot-docs/developerguide/iot-using-cloudtrail.md

 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.

 For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

 AWS IoT actions are documented in the [AWS IoT API Reference](https://docs.aws.amazon.com/iot/latest/apireference/)\.
+AWS IoT Wireless actions are documented in the [AWS IoT Wireless API Reference](https://docs.aws.amazon.com/iot-wireless/2020-11-22/apireference/welcome.html)\.

 ## Understanding AWS IoT log file entries<a name="understanding-aws-iot-entries"></a>